 OverviewThe clinician presents an unbiased view of the pros and cons for all options, including “do nothing.”
 This may require the patient to do homework (read about a treatment, watch a video, etc.) and then return for further discussion.

 The patient tells the clinician about personal factors that might make one option seem better than another.
 These include personal values, goals, preferences and circumstances.

 Together, the patient and clinician use this information to decide which option best reflects the patient’s needs and values.

 Who Can Be on a Shared Decision-Making Health Care Team?Many types of health care professionals

 - Patient Advocates

-Benefits of Shared Decision-MakingWatch video featuring Stillwater Medical Group discussing the benefits of shared decision-making.
+Benefits of Shared Decision-MakingWatch video featuring Larry Allen, MD, MHS, discussing the benefits of shared decision-making in heart failure.